Hardness in Drinking Water

 There is a significant difference between naturally soft water and water that has been softened by cation exchange, where the calcium and magnesium have been displaced by sodium.
 The naturally soft water will be more corrosive and require stabilization.
 This typically involves increasing the alkalinity and/or adding corrosion-inhibiting substances such as phosphates.
 Rainwater is typically soft; it would be unusual for groundwater to have issues with softness.
 As to EPA regulations on hardness, it is not directly regulated, but can be indirectly regulated by standards for total dissolved solids in the Secondary Drinking Water Standards.

-Water softening is typically unnecessary, as hard water is not a health hazard (it can in fact be considered a dietary supplement for calcium and magnesium), and most detergents contain ingredients that counteract the effects of hard water.
+Water hardness treatment and water softening are typically unnecessary, as hard water is not a health hazard (it can in fact be considered a dietary supplement for calcium and magnesium), and most detergents contain ingredients that counteract the effects of hard water.
 Water softening may be recommended for the water going to the hot water system.
 For these reasons, while public water systems try to avoid using very hard waters, they typically do not soften water.